severalnines/docs/user-guide/dashboard.rst

 	- MySQL server port.
 Default is 3306.

 * **my.cnf Template**
 	- MySQL configuration template file under ``/usr/share/cmon/templates``.
-Default is my.cnf.grouprepl.
+Default is ``my.cnf.grouprepl``.
 Keep it default is recommended.

 * **Root Password**
 	- Specify MySQL root password.
 ClusterControl will configure the same MySQL root password for all instances in the cluster.